digitalmethodsinitiative/dmi_service_manager/readme.md

   -  `remote`: an endpoint to use the `UPLOAD_FOLDER_PATH`
   -  `command`: the command to run in the Docker container (you can add arguments to the command in the request)
   -  `data_path`: the path to the data folder inside the Docker container
+- `IP_WHITELIST`: It is recommended that you use the `IP_WHITELIST` to restrict access to the DMI Service Manager if your server is accessible to the wider world
+- `TRUSTED_PROXIES`: If you are using a reverse proxy, you may need to set the `TRUSTED_PROXIES` variable to the IP of the reverse proxy, only used in conjunction with the `IP_WHITELIST`

 The local and remote endpoints are used to specify the location where the volumes are mounted and result files can be obtained.